bakervm/bakervm/docs/reserved_memory.md

 push $st, @7
 add $bp, $st
 ```
 you are allocating 7 safe slots in the user value-index.
 Allocation should be already done, when using the value-index.
 Otherwise you risk corrupting the memory.
+So in that case you would be able to use `$vi(20)` to `$vi(26)`.

 | index address | usage                                                  |